-Buckle up for a short ride into the world of the best 3DS emulators of 2021.
+Buckle up for a short ride into the world of the best 3DS emulators of the year!
 It might not be the longest list in the world, but at least we’ve cut to the chase and told you the two that actually work and saved you a bunch of time!

 Spend that time doing something fun instead, like replaying BOTW for the 100th time!

 The Nintendo 3DS will always have a special place in my heart for bringing Ocarina of Time into the 3D realm.
 This console had a tonne of great games, both physical and downloadable, and my XL unit is still going strong today.

 Ok, so there are only 2 emulators in this list, but that’s because emulation for this console is still in its infancy.
 That includes the first program in our list, and that began work in 2013!

 Of course, we’ll update this article as-and-when more programs arrive, but for now, these are the only two worth looking at.
 Don’t waste time with the other knock offs; you’ll just be disappointed!

 - Open Source

 Citra is the best Nintendo 3DS emulator on the scene.
 That might not seem like such a big deal considering there’s only two reputable choices, but this emulator is a seriously impressive program.

 Not only that, but Citra has recently released an Android version of their emulator that works perfectly.
 It’s capable of playing all of the greats from Mario Kart to A Link Between Worlds and more!

 Everyone want’s to play Mario Kart and Pokemon on the go.
 I know they have their own mobile apps, but they’re nowhere near as good as the Nintendo 3DS offerings.